mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/Flask/README.md

         return text
     ```
 3. **Defining Machine Learning Model and Loading weights.**
-    * For this problem we first define our Model archichetire which is based on [`BoREBTa`](https://arxiv.org/abs/1907.11692) and then load pre-trained weights we saved in the [`previous chapter`](https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/blob/main/README.md).
+    * For this problem we first define our Model architecture which is based on [`RoBERTa`](https://arxiv.org/abs/1907.11692) and then load pre-trained weights we saved in the [`previous chapter`](https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/blob/main/README.md).
     * `Important` Since we have saved the state file which stores only the parameters in dictoniary form not the complete model, so we need create the model again and load these values.
 ```python
     class ROBERTA(torch.nn.Module):